GZYYYYYYYYYYYY/DeepLearning_BP_6/README.md

 * Course: Understanding Deep Neural Networks
 * Teacher: Zhang Yi
-* Student:
-* ID:

 ## Files

-## Assignment 1

-* submit the ppt file named "assignment 1.pptx" and fill in the answer block.
-* you can try to answer with digital formulation or take a picture of your handcraft manuscript.

-## Assignment 2

 * `lab6.m` - the MATLAB code file for the main procedure of this lab.
 * `fc.m` - the MATLAB code file for feedforward computation.